Ice hockey: International status

-The match between Ilves (yellow and green) and Tappara (blue and orange) on December 3, 2021, at Nokia Arena in Tampere, Finland.
+The match between rival teams Ilves (yellow and green) and Tappara (blue and orange) on December 3, 2021, at Nokia Arena in Tampere, Finland.

-Ice hockey is most popular in Canada, Germany, Austria, Switzerland, Eastern Europe, Northern Europe, and the United States.
+Ice hockey is most popular in Canada, Germany, Austria, Switzerland, Finland, Eastern Europe, Northern Europe, and the United States.
 Ice hockey is the official national winter sport of Canada.

-In addition, ice hockey is the most popular winter sport in Austria, Belarus, the Czech Republic, Finland, Germany, Latvia, Norway, Russia, Slovakia, Sweden, and Switzerland.
+In addition, ice hockey is the most popular winter sport in Austria, Belarus, the Czech Republic, Germany, Latvia, Norway, Russia, Slovakia, Sweden, and Switzerland.
 North America's National Hockey League (NHL) is the highest level for men's ice hockey and the strongest professional ice hockey league in the world.
 The Kontinental Hockey League (KHL) is the highest league in Russia and much of Eastern Europe.

 The International Ice Hockey Federation (IIHF) is the formal governing body for international ice hockey, with the IIHF managing international tournaments and maintaining the IIHF World Ranking.
 Worldwide, the International Ice Hockey Federation has 83 member national associations, comprising 60 full members, 22 associate members, and one affiliate member.

 In international competitions, the national teams of six countries (the Big Six) predominate: Canada, Czechia, Finland, Russia, Sweden, and the United States.
 Of the 69 medals awarded all-time in men's competition at the Olympics, only seven medals were not awarded to one of those countries (or two of their precursors: the Soviet Union for Russia, and Czechoslovakia for Czechia).
 In the annual Ice Hockey World Championships, 177 of 201 medals have been awarded to the six nations; Canada has won the most gold medals.
 Teams outside the Big Six have won only nine medals in either competition since 1953.

 The World Cup of Hockey is organized by the National Hockey League and the National Hockey League Players' Association (NHLPA), unlike the annual World Championships and quadrennial Olympic tournament, both run by the International Ice Hockey Federation.
 World Cup games are played under NHL rules and not those of the IIHF, and the tournament occurs prior to the NHL pre-season, allowing for all NHL players to be available, unlike the World Championships, which overlaps with the NHL's Stanley Cup playoffs.
 Furthermore, all twelve Women's Olympic and 36 IIHF Women's World Championship medals were awarded to one of the Big Six.
 The Canadian national team or the United States national team have between them won every gold medal of either series.